matwoess/thrust/README.md

 Finally, I've decided to use [ruscii](https://github.com/lemunozm/ruscii) as a base framework.
 It had key-down/key-up events, while being simple enough to understand.
-Furthermore there was a simple demo application that corresponded to a simple version of what I planned to create.
+Furthermore there was a demo application that corresponded to a simple version of what I planned to create.

 So I've (re-)learned myself the Rust programming language.